 The following text by Vilhelm Moberg about Peterson’s diaries was published in April 1966 in The Swedish Pioneer:

-Mobergs Emigrant Novels were published between 1949 and 1959 and were subsequently voted best Swedish novel of the century.
-Two critically acclaimed films were made from the books in the seventies, with the actor Max von Sydow as the main male character of Karl Oskar and Liv Ullman as the main female charachter Kristina.
-The novels and the films show great similarities with the fictional life compared with Andrew Petersons diaries.
-In 1990 Bjorn Ulvaeus and Benny Andersson, the men behind the legendary pop group ABBA, also wrote a successful musical based on the novels, which again drew attention to the impact of Moberg’s emigrant novels.
+Moberg’s Emigrant Novels were published between 1949 and 1959 and were subsequently voted best Swedish novel of the century.
+Two critically acclaimed films were made from the books in the seventies, with the actor Max von Sydow as the main male character of Karl Oskar and Liv Ullman as the main female character Kristina.
+The novels and the films show great similarities with the fictional life compared with Andrew Peterson’s diaries.
+In 1990 Bjorn Ulvaeus and Benny Andersson, members of the legendary pop group ABBA, also wrote a successful musical ”Kristina” based on the novels, which again drew attention to the impact of Moberg’s emigrant novels.
 Andrew Peterson’s diaries, notes, certificates and letters were the absolute most important source of information for Moberg when writing his emigrant novels, which you can read more about under the headline on this webpage: Vilhelm Moberg and the diaries.

-We would like at this time to acknowledge and express our gratitude to the following people and institution for their generous contributions to our work in the Andrew Peterson society;
+We would like at this time to acknowledge and express our gratitude to the following people and institutions for their generous contributions to our work in the Andrew Peterson Society;

 Josephine Mihelich, author of the book ”Andrew Peterson and the Scandia Story” assisted us with making the connection between Andrew Peterson’s Swedish and American homes; and last but not least the staff at the Minnesota Historical Library, where Andrew Peterson’s original diaries are kept, were kind enough to send us the microfilms of Andrew Peterson’s diaries, his bookkeeping and his correspondence.